Julian Hornik is a composer, lyricist, and librettist based in Brooklyn, NY.

 He wrote the music and lyrics for Giovanni's Room, an adaptation of the James Baldwin novel, and Tenn, a new musical based on the early life of Tennessee Williams, which premiered at Symphony Space in NY as a part of “Project Broadway,” and was subsequently produced at Yale’s Whitney Theater.
 “Tenn” was further developed at the 2018 ASCAP Musical Theater Workshop at the Wallis Annenberg Center in Los Angeles, directed by Stephen Schwartz.

 A recent graduate of Yale University, Julian studied composition and playwriting with Jeanine Tesori, Rachel Sheinkin, Marsha Norman, and Michael Korie under the Shen Curriculum for Musical Theater.
 He is the recipient of the 2017 Lucille and Jack Yellen Award from the ASCAP Foundation, and Yale’s Norman Holmes Pearson Prize.
-Upcoming: Julian is writing a piece commissioned by the NY and LA Gay Men’s Choruses commemorating the 50th anniversary of the Stonewall Riots, to premiere in 2019.
+Upcoming: Julian is writing a piece commissioned by the NY and LA Gay Men’s Choruses commemorating the 50th anniversary of the Stonewall Riots, to premiere in 2019 at Carnegie Hall.